 What Is Discovery In A Workers’ Comp Case?

-Discovery is the period of time prior to a trial when the injrued worker and their legal team have the opportunity to collect the evidence that will support their claim.
-This could potentially include medical records, witness statements, video surveillence, expert opinions, and any other relevant material.
+Discovery is the period of time prior to a trial when the injured worker and their legal team have the opportunity to collect the evidence that will support their claim.
+This could potentially include medical records, witness statements, video surveillance, expert opinions, and any other relevant material.

-What Happens If A Workers’ Compensation Case Does Go To Trial?
+What Happens If A Workers’ Compensation Case Goes To Trial?

 When you work with the right workers’ compensation lawyer a trial isn’t an experience to be feared.
 If your case goes to trial, you can expect: